vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 If you specify the `--no-tlsverify` option, `vic-machine create` performs the following actions during the deployment of the VCH:

 - If you do not specify `--tls-server-cert` and `--tls-server-key`, automatically generates a self-signed server certificate.
+- If you specify any or all of `tls-cname`, `organization`, or `cert-key-size`, generates the server certificate with those settings.
 - If you specify `--tls-cert-path`, saves the server certificate in the location that you specify.
-- Creates a folder with the same name as the VCH in the location in which you run `vic-machine create`.
+Otherwise, creates a folder with the same name as the VCH in the location in which you run `vic-machine create`.
+- If you specify `--no-tlsverify` with no additional security options, generates a generic server certificate.
 - Creates an environment file named <code><i>vch_name</i>.env</code> in that folder, that contains the `DOCKER_HOST=vch_address` environment variable, that you can provide to container developers to use to set up their Docker client environment.

 The `--no-tlsverify` option takes no arguments.